 Your privacy is important to us, we respect your personal privacy and are committed to maintaining your trust and confidence in the way we collect, store, use, and share your personal information.
-This Policy sets out how we collect, store, use and share your personal information, and how we comply with our obligations under the New Zealand Privacy Act 2020.
+This Policy sets out how we collect, store, use and share your personal information, and how we comply with our obligations under the Privacy Act/s of your relevant jurisdiction.

 Personal information includes any information that can identify you as an individual.
 You have the choice not to provide us with your personal information (other than as required by law).
 However, this may result in us being unable to provide you with some or all of our services or may substantially reduce the level of service we are able to provide to you, and/or reduce the areas of our website that you will be able to access.

 When using our reporting services such as our case management system EthicsPro® (Reporting Services), no personal information is automatically collected from you.
 Personal information is only collected and stored when you voluntarily give such information to us.

 Personal information we collect